TankerHQ/spec/protocol.md

 1. The *application* requests a public identity for a user's email which is not registered yet
 2. The *application server* generates a [Public Provisional Identity] and sends it back to the *application*
 3. The *application* calls `tanker.share` with the *application* [Public Provisional Identity]
-4. The *Tanker SDK* requests a [Public Provisional Identity] for the user from the *Tanker server*
+4. The *Tanker Core* SDK requests a [Public Provisional Identity] for the user from the *Tanker server*
 5. The *Tanker server* generates a [Public Provisional Identity]
-6. The *Tanker SDK* asymmetrically encrypts the [Resource Encryption Key] with the *application* [Public Provisional Identity]'s encryption key
+6. The *Tanker Core* SDK asymmetrically encrypts the [Resource Encryption Key] with the *application* [Public Provisional Identity]'s encryption key
-7. The *Tanker SDK* asymmetrically encrypts the previous result with the *Tanker* [Public Provisional Identity]'s encryption key to get the [Shared Encrypted Key]
+7. The *Tanker Core* SDK asymmetrically encrypts the previous result with the *Tanker* [Public Provisional Identity]'s encryption key to get the [Shared Encrypted Key]
-8. The *Tanker SDK* creates a `key_publish` *block* containing the [Shared Encrypted Key] and both of the recipient's [Public Provisional Identity]s' public signature keys, and pushes it to the *Trustchain*
+8. The *Tanker Core* SDK creates a `key_publish` *block* containing the [Shared Encrypted Key] and both of the recipient's [Public Provisional Identity]s' public signature keys, and pushes it to the *Trustchain*
 9. The *Tanker server* validates and holds the block until it is claimed

 ### Creating a group with a provisional user